 A soulful singer, exceptional fingerpicking guitarist and eclectic songwriter, EMay is most frequently compared to Alanis Morisette, Grace Potter, Joni Mitchell or Janis Joplin, and is poised to sit in the upper echelon of female singer-songwriters.

-For more on her other non-musical adventures, which include fire-spinning, writing poetry, advocating for artists, producing festivals, riding horses & snowboarding, visit erikamay.com.
-You can also sign up for her email list or read her blog to hear more about these adventures in her own words.
+For more on her other non-musical adventures, which include fire-spinning, writing, making art, gardening, riding horses & skiing, visit erikamay.com.
+You can sign up for her email list or read her blog to hear more about these adventures in her own words.